lfricken/ti/core/readme.md

 Warfare II - :::: (Exclusive With Primary) - commit system Produce New Fleet at target system

-Construction II - :::: (Exclusive With Primary) - commit system Place a Space dock OR PDS Research - commit tech and pay 4 resources
+Construction II - :::: (Exclusive With Primary) - commit system Place a Space dock OR PDS Research - commit a tech whether or not you can pay for it, gain 1 lab by paying 4 resources OR gain planets, then you may buy the committed tech or a public tech

 Reinforce - commit system Produce into existing fleet in the system Leadership - commit system Split or merge fleets there. a fleet split for an expended fleet results in two expended fleets (a ship could never move twice from this ability)